Wawki/minion/docs/source/inside_minion.rst

 engine in the front end's API.
 AngularJS makes calls to the front end's API endpoints.

-This looks confusing and unncessary for newcomer, but the main advantage is that we can re-engineer the front end in anyway we want with little to zero impact to the task engine.
-For example, someone swap out the entire front end and our Persona authentiation with their own front end implementation and authentication model (e.g. LDAP authentication).
+This looks confusing and unnecessary for newcomer, but the main advantage is that we can re-engineer the front end in anyway we want with little to zero impact to the task engine.
+For example, someone swap out the entire front end and our Persona authentication with their own front end implementation and authentication model (e.g. LDAP authentication).